 Since 2005, SCCOOS automated shore stations provide real-time temperature, salinity, and chlorophyll at four pier locations along the California coast.

-Spray glider surveys collect data on temperature, salinity, pressure, pH, dissolved oxygen, chlorophyll, depth-averaged velocity, and acoustic and optical backscatter.
+Spray glider surveys collect data on temperature, salinity, pressure, chlorophyll, depth-averaged velocity, and acoustic and optical backscatter.
+Dissolved oxygen is currently being added to this parameter suite.

 In 2004, SCCOOS funded the addition of nine nearshore stations to the CalCOFI cruises which collect hydrographic, chemical, and biological properties.